Spencer & Locke subverts the homage and is its own animal.

 Happy Monday after Mother’s Day!
 I am all kinds of exhausted from doing holiday things, so you’re not going to get a whole lot out of me this week in regards to extra commentary.

 But, I did talk for almost an hour about this week’s episode with my two good nerd friends over at Stimulated Boredom.
 Our varying levels of Fire & Ice knowledge visits the Tower of Joy.
 R + L = J, ya’ll.
 At least, it sure does seem to be heading in that direction.

 As we enter into the sixth season of Game of Thrones, I am convinced (now more than ever) that I am a masochist.
 You would think that the Red Wedding and the Red Viper would be enough to make any girl with half a brain avoid theatrics of such consequence.
 Well, I have a whole brain, a brilliant brain, and somehow I end up enthralled with HBO’s incarnation of Game of Thrones.
 I blame my amygdala.
 Continue reading “Game of Thrones Podcast: Undressing The Red Woman”

+1. a comic book that is deserving of effort, attention, respect and purchase.
 “Since the first issue, The Wicked and The Divine has been consistently pull list worthy.”